mirisuzanne/mia/content/posts/code/webc/embed-pen.md

 - The `embed/ei.js` logic should be part of the element definition, not a separate script

+Along the way,
+I learned that the `height` attribute is only allowed on specific elements, which is why I had to use the `style` attribute instead.
+One of those elements is the `iframe`.

 Looking closer,
 the [CodePen Embed docs]()
-demonstrate using an `iframe` from the start -- no JS required:
+demonstrate using an `iframe` from the start, if you need to avoid JS:

 ```html
 <iframe src="https://codepen.io/miriamsuzanne/embed/BEvjbm" height="600" width="100%" loading="lazy"></iframe>
 ```

 Well that sure gets right to the point.
-And it works with or without JS.

 Maybe that's all I need?
 I don't feel like I'm losing essential behavior, here.
 All the parameters are still available via the URL.